Safest Teeth Whiteners

-Bone grafting is a minor surgical procedure that helps grow new bone.
+Bone grafting is a minor surgical procedure that helps restore the structure and function of tooth-supporting tissues.

 The graft may be taken from another area of your body, a donor, an animal, or made of synthetic materials.
 The bone graft material typically consists of processed bone minerals that help your body create new bone cells over time.